e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

   - *Date functions*: modify time and date data.
   - *Aggregate functions*: perform mathematical operations.
 - String: another word for text data stored in a text-based data type.
+  - Concatenation: joining fields together.
+To do this, use two-pipe || operator.

 Sept.
 15, 2021: